ria-ee/X-Road-cs-api/README.md

 pip install -r requirements.txt
 ```

+Create configuration file `/opt/csapi/config.json` based on example configuration `example-config.json`.
+You need to either set parameter "allow_all" to "true" to disable client certificate check or specify list of trusted Client DN's.
+Disabled check means that all certificates trusted by Nginx would be allowed.

 ### Systemd configuration

 Add service description `systemd/csapi.service` to `/lib/systemd/system/csapi.service`.
 Then start and enable automatic startup: